SocratesCodes/doc/docs/additional setup/langfuse.md

-# AI Monitoring and Observability
+# Monitoring and Observability

 !!! warning "Warning"
-    This should be done after you have already deployed the application to your own server.
+    This should be done during deployment and application development.

 To ensure our application's stability and performance (especially AI service) and catch any bugs occurred, in this guide we will help you set up services that monitors our application.